-MouseSpeed= $\theta \mid 1 \mid 2$
+$MouseSpeed = 0 \mid 1 \mid 2$

 Sets the relationship between mouse and cursor movement when the value of either MouseThreshold1= or MouseThreshold2= is exceeded.
 When this occurs, Windows for Workgroups can cause cursor movement to accelerate according to the value of MouseSpeed=.
 If the value is 0, there is no acceleration.
 If the value is 1, the cursor is moved to twice the normal speed when mouse movement exceeds the value of MouseThreshold1=.
-If the value is 2, the cursor is moved to twice the normal speed when the mouse movement exceeds the value of MouseThreshold1=, or four times the normal speed if mouse movement exceeds MouseThreshold2=.
+If the value is 2, the cursor is moved to twice the normal speed when the mouse movement exceeds the value of MouseThreshold1=.
+If the value is 2, the cursor is moved to twice the normal speed when the mouse movement exceeds the value of MouseThreshold1=.
 The default is 1.
 To make changes to this entry, choose the Mouse icon from Control Panel.